-Women who suspect that they might be pregnant can take a home pregnancy test or contact a doctor.
+People who suspect that they are pregnant can take a home pregnancy test or contact a doctor.

 Fibromyalgia is a disorder that causes widespread body pain and fatigue.
 According to the Centers for Disease Control and Prevention (CDC), fibromyalgia affects about

 Fibromyalgia can seriously interfere with a person’s day-to-day life and may lead to depression.
 If someone believes that they have fibromyalgia, they should consult a doctor for a diagnosis and treatment.